-Also included are Xplico, an open source, enterprise class full packet capture,
+Also included is ntop-ng (ntop next generation), an open source, enterprise class full packet capture

-indexing, and database system so that in the event of an alert, administrators can immediately capture packets for forensic analysis, and HoneyBadger, which gives administrators using the Q-ConPot, unlike other honeypot systems, the ability to fight back by identifying the attacker’s location via geolocating the attacker’s IP address(es), as well as prevent TCP injection attacks, including 0-day (Zero Day) attacks.
+and analysis system so that in the event of an alert, administrators can immediately capture packets for forensic analysis, which gives administrators using the Q-ConPot, unlike other honeypot systems, the ability to fight back by identifying the attacker’s location via geolocating the attacker’s IP address(es), as well as prevent TCP injection attacks, including 0-day (Zero Day) attacks.